BP Pulse: Charge Your Car

 The Charge Your Car subsidiary provides "back office" services to charge point owners, in many cases local authorities.
 CYC handles user registration and billing, and provides a map of charge points, but does not own or maintain the equipment.

 Electric Vehicle Experience Centre

 In 2017, Chargemaster won the contract from Milton Keynes Council to operate the UK's first multi-brand electric car showroom, the Electric Vehicle Experience Centre, as part of the UK government’s Go Ultra Low Cities programme.

 Partnerships

-Chargemaster has partnerships with car manufacturers, hotels, supermarkets and motor industry organisations, including: The AA, Q Park, Waitrose, and Accor for its Novotel and Ibis hotel brands.
+Chargemaster has partnerships with hotels, supermarkets and motor industry organisations, including: The AA, Q Park, Waitrose, and Accor for its Novotel and Ibis hotel brands.

 Chargemaster installed 78 charge points for the London Fire Brigade, the majority of which are accessible by its staff, but nine of which (at Croydon, East Ham, Edmonton, Finchley, Hainault, Harold Hill, Hornsey, Ilford and New Malden fire stations) are publicly accessible.

 The company is the official supplier of charging infrastructure to the FIA Formula E electric motor racing series.
 Chargemaster facilitates wireless charging of the official course cars, including the BMW i8 safety car and the BMW i3 medical car.